Wessex Archaeology invites applications for the following post:

 Salary commensurate with skills and experience

 Wessex Archaeology is the largest independent archaeological practice in the UK, and as a registered charity our aims are to promote the advancement of education, the arts, culture, heritage and science.
-We have offices in Salisbury, Sheffield, Maidstone, Bristol, Edinburgh and Ruthin.
+We have offices in Salisbury, Sheffield, Meopham, Bristol and Edinburgh.

-As a result of our continued expansion, we need a talented and enthusiastic Project Manager to join our fieldwork team based at Maidstone – whether you are someone already experienced in project management, or a fieldwork director looking for the next step in your archaeological career, this is the position you are looking for.
-It is an opportunity to join our innovative, industry-leading team, and with our nurture advance your professional project management and leadership skills, whilst always being encouraged to develop autonomy in your role.
+Due to our expanding and ever increasing workload, we are looking for an experienced, ambitious, and enthusiastic Project Manager to join our fieldwork team as a Project Manager based at our Sheffield office.
+Whether you are an established manager or looking to progress your career into project management this is a great opportunity to advance your professional project management and leadership skills, whilst always being encouraged to develop autonomy in your role.
 This role would suit an individual with substantive experience of working as a senior leader or manager of commercial archaeological fieldwork projects.
 As a key member of the regional team, working with our specialists across many different offices and departments, you will develop innovative responses to a wide range of exciting and challenging projects from tendering to project completion.

 You will directly contribute to the business development of the regional office and proactively market the company, whilst developing a portfolio of your own projects and key clients in the process.
-Wessex Archaeology is a truly collaborative organisation, and though based in the South East, the successful candidate will work with our project teams in all regions on some of the most significant and challenging heritage projects across the UK and beyond.
+Wessex Archaeology is a truly collaborative organisation, and though based in the Salisbury region, the successful candidate will work with our project teams in all regions on some of the most significant and challenging heritage projects across the UK and beyond.

 Our Project Managers are not only responsible for creation, planning, management and safe delivery of high-quality projects and tasks which fulfil the vision and values of the company, but also contribute directly to our sustainability and charitable objectives.
 Our work has a significant benefit on our collective aspiration to broaden an understanding of our heritage and the social impacts it can create.
 As befits an organisation of our size, your projects will undoubtedly include large and complex programmes of work.